-Original or Today's Current

-Acquisition Х Trend = Replacement or Х Depreciation = Market

-Cost Factor Reproduction Cost Factor Value

-Administrative Notice 2008-13

-.

-The Tax Commissioner uses the Marshall Valuation Service, an appraisal guide, as the source of information for the trend and depreciation tables and provides this information to all fifty-five counties as a guide for the appraisal of personal property.
+Original or Today's Current Acquisition Х Trend = Replacement or Х Depreciation = Market Cost Factor Reproduction Cost Factor Value Administrative Notice 2015-12 The Tax Commissioner uses the Marshall Valuation Service, an appraisal guide, as the source of information for the trend and depreciation tables and provides this information to all fifty-five counties as a guide for the appraisal of personal property.
 The Marshall Valuation Service is compiled, published and updated quarterly by Marshall and Swift of Los Angeles, California.
-The Marshall Valuation Service has a circulation of over 85,000 users in all 50 states, plus the District of Columbia, Puerto Rico, Guam and Canada.
+The Marshall Valuation Service has a circulation of users in all 50 states, plus the District of Columbia, Puerto Rico, Guam and Canada.
 Users include independent appraisers, insurance companies, savings and loan associations, banks, architects, developers, accountants, assessors and engineers.
 For further discussion concerning the use of a cost approach appraisal, or use of the Marshall Valuation Service, please direct your inquiries to the Property Tax Division of the State Tax Department at telephone number (304) 558-3940.
-Issued: 1-28-08 Christopher G. Morris State Tax Commissioner West Virginia State Tax Department State Tax Department Property Tax Division P. O. Box 2389 Charleston, WV 25328-2389 Operator on Duty 8:30 am - 5:00 pm Monday through Friday Phone: (304) 558-3940 FAX: (304) 558-1843
+Notice of this determination will be filed in the West Virginia Register.
+Issued: January 27, 2015 Mark W. Matkovich State Tax Commissioner State Tax Department Property Tax Division P. O. Box 2389 Charleston, WV 25328-2389 Operator on Duty 8:30 am - 5:00 pm Monday through Friday Phone: (304) 558-3940 FAX: (304) 558-1843